Tagless final and Scotty

 main :: IO () main = do putStrLn "Starting" ls <- newStdoutLoggerSet defaultBufSize foo (ls, 0) 3000 $ do get "/route0" $ do lift $ mLog "log: getting /route0" json $ object ["route0" .= ("ok" :: String)] mGet "/route1" $ do lift $ mLog "log: getting /route1" json $ object ["route1" .= ("bar" :: String)] notFound $ json $ object ["error" .= ("not found" :: String)]

-It's now easy to verify that the original route, GET /route0
+It's now easy to verify that the original route, GET /route0, logs a string

-containing the integer '0', while the new route, GET /route1
+containing the integer '0', while the new route, GET /route1, logs a string

 containing the integer '1'.